oglok/oglok.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Who's this guy!
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Ricardo Noriega.
+I work as NFV Engineer for the CTO Office at Red Hat.

-- I rock a great mustache
-- I'm extremely loyal to my family
+I'm passionate about emerging technologies & OpenSource.

+What do I do to feed my soul?

+- To play guitar and any other instrument that's next to me.
+- To take photographs

-What else do you need?
+What do I do to feed my body?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+- Surf
+- Snowboard
+- Good food! :)

+I love my girlfriend, my family and my friends... whatelse?